Flore-Mueth/ADA_P3-jekyll/index.md

 ### What We'll Explore

-We’ll tackle some big questions about how cast diversity influences both financial and critical success:
+We'll tackle some big questions about how cast diversity influences both financial and critical success:

 Financial Success: